-David Weiss met Peter Fischli, who was at the time six years his junior in Zürich back in 1977.
-At the time, the two artists had been working as part of the underground art and music scene in Zürich.
-The two artists began their collaboration two years after their meeting where they proceeded to work on several notable pieces and installations.
-The duo worked together from 1979 to 2012 during which time the collaborative duo managed to establish themselves as formidable artists in the contemporary art scene.
+David Weiss met Peter Fischli, who was six years his junior in Zürich back in 1977.
+At the time, the two artists worked as part of the underground art and music scene in Zürich.
+The two artists began their collaboration two years after their meeting, where they proceeded to work on several notable pieces and installations.
+The duo worked together from 1979 to 2012, during which time the collaborative duo managed to establish themselves as formidable artists in the contemporary art scene.

 Their first collaboration